 Wix’s Site History lets you backup and restore previous versions of your site

 And then, Wix also offers a super simple way to get started: Wix ADI.
 They like to call it powered by artificial intelligence, which, may or may not be an exaggeration.
 It uses a virtual type of assistant that asks you a number of questions and then presents a website.
 The great thing is that you can still switch to the regular editor if you find ADI too limited.

 Squarespace isn’t a technical nightmare, far from it.
 But you generally need to click more times to get to the same results as with Wix.
-For example: rather than simply moving your images exactly where you want them (as Wix does), Squarespace requires you to work with Spacer elements and create columns on their grid layout.
+For example: rather than simply dragging your content exactly where you want it (as Wix does), Squarespace requires you to work with prebuilt layouts and spacer elements on their grid layout.

 Even the simple task of managing the hierarchy and structure of your navigation will probably require a look into Squarespace’s knowledge base as it’s pretty confusing, to be honest.

 Winner: Squarespace’s learning curve is steeper.
-Once you know your way around the platform, it’s fine.
+Once you know your way around the platform (our Squarespace tutorial can help with this), it’s fine.
 But Wix still wins with their excellent user interface and powerful backup system.

 Wix – Squarespace 1:0

 Designs & Flexibility: Let’s Make It Look Snazzy

 A quick browse through the list of Wix templates clearly shows the great range and quality of the designs.
 We counted close to 1,000 free themes listed in categories as varied as restaurants, portfolios, blog etc… These come with a few quirks though: